skysheng7/moo4feed/CONTRIBUTING.md

    Now your terminal should end with your new branch name `(fix-name-of-your-bugfix)`.

-3. Double click on `moo4feed` R project object in the root directory, this will open a new R studio window with `Git` panel on the top right side.
+3. Double click on `moo4feed` R project object in the root folder, this will open a new R studio window with `Git` panel on the top right side.
 You can double check after you click on `Git`, there should be a drop down button named after your new branch name `(fix-name-of-your-bugfix)`.

 4. Make your changes and follow the [common development guidelines](#common-development-guidelines).